 Myth 2: The Louder the Better

-As the myth goes, loud pipes are said to save lives because the increased noise will grab the attention of other motorists making them more aware of the biker’s presence.
+As the myth goes, loud pipes are said to save lives because the increased noise will not only grab the attention of other motorists, but scare animals, such as deer.
 However, boosting the sound is not necessarily a beneficial safety practice you can count on.
 Cars in front of the motorcycle will not hear the loud exhaust pipes since the sound will travel rearward.
 In addition, there are other factors like radios and rolled up windows that will drown out the sound of the bike.
-The safest practice is to be seen.
+Plus, while loud pipes could scare deer, there is no way in predicting which way they will run.
+Having a deer run in front of your bike unexpectedly can lead to an accident.
+Therefore, the safest practice is to be seen and always to be aware of your surroundings.

 Myth 3: Streets are Safer Than the Interstate

-Another common myth our personal injury lawyers in Pennsylvania have heard is to lay the bike down if a collision is about to happen.
+Another common myth our motorcycle accident injury lawyers in Pennsylvania have heard is to lay the bike down if a collision is about to happen.
 However, the last place a rider wants to end up is on the blacktop and more times than not, the rider does not have time to think about laying down their bike before an accident occurs.
-Therefore, the best way to deal with collisions is to drive safely, defensively and attempt to avoid them all together.
+Therefore, the best way to deal with collisions is to drive safely, defensively, and attempt to avoid them all together.